Down from the Moreno bridge, this wall mural gives a quick lesson on Ecuador. All the familiar Ecuador themes are presented in public here.

 Life would be intolerable if we had to look at the same mural in every country we visited.

-Learning new lessons is one of the big reasons I travel.
+Learning new lessons is one reason to travel.

-Some of the new lessons actually become part of my daily playbook.
+Some of my new lessons actually become part of my daily playbook.